stevenabreu7/recurrentgemma/README.md

+** This RG implementation has been modified to enable attention head sparsity for self-attention layers**

 # RecurrentGemma

 RecurrentGemma is a family of open-weights Language Models by [Google DeepMind](https://deepmind.google/), based on the novel [Griffin architecture](https://arxiv.org/abs/2402.19427).
 This architecture achieves fast inference when generating long sequences by replacing global attention with a mixture of local attention and linear recurrences.